Greece Moments Greece Moments

 The church of Agios Nikolaos in the Vaporia district

 Many of the magnificent buildings have now been extensively restored.
-Its rooftop terraces offer magnificent views of the Aegean Sea.
+Their rooftop terraces offer stunning views of the Aegean Sea.
 Right next door is another Ermoupoli attraction.
-The Apollon Theatre of Syros was modelled on the Milanese scale and still organises regular performances today.
+The Apollon Theatre of Syros was modelled on the Milanese scale and still hosts regular performances today.

 Cultural Capital of the Cyclades

 Syros is the secret cultural jewel of the Aegean Sea!
-The island surprises with an exceptionally diverse cultural program that magically attracts international visitors and culture fans.
+The island surprises with an exceptionally diverse cultural programme that magically attracts international visitors and culture enthusiasts.

-The historic Apollon Theater serves as the centerpiece for an impressive array of events, from world-class festivals such as the renowned Rebetiko Festival international dance festivals to opera galas.
+The historic Apollon Theater serves as the centrepiece for an impressive array of events, from world-class festivals such as the renowned Rebetiko Festival and international dance festivals to opera galas.

 The mix of classical music, traditional Greek dances, modern theatre and jazz makes Syros a unique cultural experience.

-Ermoupoli, the elegant capital with its neoclassical charm, offers the perfect backdrop for this cultural diversity, which goes far beyond what one would expect from a small Cycladic island.
+Ermoupoli, the elegant capital with its neoclassical charm, offers the perfect backdrop for this cultural diversity, which goes far beyond what you would expect from a small Cycladic island.

 syros ermoupolis apollon theater